 Postcard postmarked 1911, and the message mentions Brogan and the Tri-County League.
 Player seated second from left is labeled "Kugler" at his feet.
 Photo from John Zubach.

 Freeland Pros basketball team 1913-1914.
 Back row: Dr. Maley, Alfie Biscowsi, Butch Hudock, Gene Boyle, John McGarey -- front row: Butch Schaub, Tom Baskin, Effie Welsh, Jim Brogan, seated John Welsh.
 Photo from John Zubach.
-The Freeland Historical Society had this copy of the photo as published in the Penny Saver 2(1): March, 1964.
+The Freeland Historical Society had this photocopy of the front page of the Freeland Penny Saver 2(1): March, 1964 where it was published, with this caption.
 "Presented here for basketball fans is Freeland Professional basket ball team playing in the Penn State League.
 According to information, Freeland when playing in a play-off with Wilkes Barre imported Billy Kummer.
 Kummer, at that time, was considered one of the best players in the world.
 For this play off a special train ran from Freeland to Wilkes Barre … Freeland Lost!"
 Photo courtesy of the Freeland Historical Society.

 Freeland Independents basketball team 1914-1915.
 Photos from John Zubach.

 YMCA Girls Basketball team 1915.
 Written on the ball: "1915 L.C." - anyone know what that means?
 Photo courtesy of Tom Landers, Joe Flanagan, and the Freeland Historical Society.

 This photo of the 1916-1917 Freeland High basketball team comes to us courtesy of Tom Lavinka.
 The larger image of the photo has been repaired digitally by Jay Cawley.